Gula (goddess): Associations with other deities

-According to the god list An = Anum, Gula's sukkals (divine viziers) were Urmašum (Urmaš in the Old Babylonian forerunner), dUR (equated with the former) and Uršabiduga.
-Urmašum is also attested in this role in a late astrological text, where he is equated with the star mulLam-mu, representing the divine vizier of Bau.
+According to the god list An = Anum, Gula's sukkals (divine attendants) were Urmašum (Urmaš in the Old Babylonian forerunner), dUR (equated with the former) and Uršabiduga.
+Urmašum is also attested in this role in a late astrological text, where he is equated with the star mulLam-mu, representing the divine attendant of Bau.
 The latter role in earlier sources belonged to the goddess Lammašaga.
 This astral body was also known as Lamma, and most likely corresponds to Vega.
 A further attestation of Urmašum has been identified on an Old Babylonian seal.
 Andrew R. George additionally argues that a temple dedicated to him might have been mentioned in a missing section of the Canonical Temple List dedicated to Gula and her court.
 It has been proposed that Urmašum was a canine being, as his name starts with the cuneiform sign ur, also present in the words urgi (dog), urmaḫ (lion) and urbarra (wolf).
 Manfred Krebernik suggests that since his name also contains the element maš, "twin," it is possible that Gula's sukkals were envisioned as a pair of dogs, perhaps represented by a pair of figures guarding a gate.
 Jeremiah Peterson notes that a handful of possible instances of Urmašum being regarded as female are known.
 A deity named Urmašum, presumably associated with the underworld, appears in the Weidner god list alongside Malik and Laṣ, but his relation to Gula's sukkal is uncertain.
 Latarak was regarded as Gula's doorkeeper, possibly due to his ability to ward off illness attributed to him.

 Gula was also seemingly believed to be able to mediate with Marduk, the city god of Babylon, on behalf of human supplicants.
 Odette Bovin tentatively suggests that she was also counted among the deities belonging to the circle of Marduk and his wife Zarpanit in the local tradition from the Sealand.
 An association between Gula and Adad is also attested.
 An inscription of Nebuchadnezzar I refers to him as the ummatu of these two deities, though the meaning of this term remains uncertain.
 Proposed translations include "offspring" or "member of a group of cultic personnel."
 As late as during the Achaemenid period, Gula received offerings alongside Adad and his wife Shala in Sippar.